 You should answer the question because the executive wants it answered.
-You should answer it succinctly because there is a 90% chance he/she has a line of questioning prepared and wants to move through it quickly.
-I believe the last answer, above, is the best one because:
+You should answer it succinctly because there is a 90% chance they have a line of questioning prepared and want to move through it quickly.
+I believe the last answer, above, is best because:

 - It answers the question.